 alfie's choice: alfie chose to remain silent throughout and as the deadline passed. this was a conscious choice as silence was clearly framed in the ultimatum as him choosing to kill his inner child and choosing his abuser with his continued avoidance.

-my response: i received alfie's signal that i could no longer save his inner child. i concluded that alfie had chosen to lose something incalculable that day, his inner child and the boy that loved him fully. on the other hand, i recognised that i am now free to thrive as my integrity saved me from the harm of alfie's avoidant choices. i realised that i am now safe from the coward that alfie rene brancatella chose to be in this decision. i reflectively enacted the consequences that i detailed in the ultimatum, and detailed that process in the consequences execution transparency report in the next section. i created closure for myself and moved on from alfie.
+my response: i received alfie's signal that i could no longer save his inner child. i concluded that alfie had chosen to lose something incalculable that day, his inner child and the boy that loves him fully. on the other hand, i recognised that i am now free to thrive as my integrity saved me from the harm of alfie's avoidant choices. i realised that i am now safe from the coward that alfie rene brancatella chose to be in this decision. i reflectively enacted the consequences that i detailed in the ultimatum, and detailed that process in the consequences execution transparency report. i created closure for myself and moved on from alfie.

 what alfie chose to lose